Particl-Community/academy/guides/guide_mp_general_enable_staking.rst

 	#.
 Make sure you have PART coins in your :guilabel:`Public` balance.
 	#.
 In the Wallet module of :term:`Particl Desktop`, navigate to the :guilabel:`Overview` page.
 	#.
-Click on the downward facing arrow in the :guilabel:`Cold staking` widget on the right of your screen.
+Click on the downward-facing arrow in the :guilabel:`Cold staking` widget on the right of your screen.
 	#.
 Click on the blue :guilabel:`Set up cold staking` button to enter your staking public key in the designated space and confirm with a click on the :guilabel:`Enable cold staking` button.

 			- Enter your password when prompted to.